 The first step is parsing incoming e-invoices.
 The Parser API makes this simple.
 Here's an example of reading an XRechnung:

-1// TypeScript/Node.js - Parse XRechnung2async function processIncomingInvoice(xmlContent: string) {3 const response = await fetch("https://service.Invoice-api.xhub.io/api/v1/invoice/de/xrechnung/generate/parse", {4 method: "POST",5 headers: {6 "Authorization": `Bearer ${process.env.XHUB_API_KEY}`,7 "Content-Type": "application/xml"8 },9 body: xmlContent10 });11 12 const invoice = await response.json();13 console.log("Invoice number:", invoice.invoiceNumber);14 console.log("Total amount:", invoice.totalAmount);15 16 return invoice;17}1# Python - Parse XRechnung2import requests3 4def process_incoming_invoice(xml_content: str):5 response = requests.post(6 "https://service.Invoice-api.xhub.io/api/v1/invoice/de/xrechnung/generate/parse",7 headers={8 "Authorization": f"Bearer {API_KEY}",9 "Content-Type": "application/xml"10 },11 data=xml_content12 )13 14 invoice = response.json()15 print(f"Invoice number: {invoice['invoiceNumber']}")16 print(f"Total amount: {invoice['totalAmount']}")17 18 return invoice2.
+1// TypeScript/Node.js - Parse XRechnung2async function processIncomingInvoice(xmlContent: string) {3 const response = await fetch("https://service.invoice-api.xhub.io/api/v1/invoice/de/xrechnung/parse", {4 method: "POST",5 headers: {6 "Authorization": `Bearer ${process.env.XHUB_API_KEY}`,7 "Content-Type": "application/xml"8 },9 body: xmlContent10 });11 12 const result = await response.json();13 // result: { success, invoice, format, hash, errors, warnings }14 console.log("Invoice number:", result.invoice.invoiceNumber);15 console.log("Total amount:", result.invoice.total);16 17 return result.invoice;18}1# Python - Parse XRechnung2import requests3 4def process_incoming_invoice(xml_content: str):5 response = requests.post(6 "https://service.invoice-api.xhub.io/api/v1/invoice/de/xrechnung/parse",7 headers={8 "Authorization": f"Bearer {API_KEY}",9 "Content-Type": "application/xml"10 },11 data=xml_content12 )13 14 result = response.json()15 # result: {success, invoice, format, hash, errors, warnings}16 print(f"Invoice number: {result['invoice']['invoiceNumber']}")17 print(f"Total amount: {result['invoice']['total']}")18 19 return result['invoice']2.
 Validating E-Invoices

 Before processing an e-invoice, you should validate it.
 KoSIT (Coordination Office for IT Standards) provides Schematron rules.

-1# cURL - Validate e-invoice2curl -X POST https://service.Invoice-api.xhub.io/api/v1/invoice/de/xrechnung/generate/validate \3 -H "Authorization: Bearer $XHUB_API_KEY" \4 -H "Content-Type: application/xml" \5 --data-binary @rechnung.xml6 7# Response8{9 "valid": true,10 "format": "XRechnung 3.0.2",11 "schematronPassed": true,12 "warnings": [],13 "errors": []14}You can find the complete API documentation at /docs/api/validator.
+1# cURL - Validate e-invoice2curl -X POST https://service.invoice-api.xhub.io/api/v1/invoice/de/xrechnung/validate \3 -H "Authorization: Bearer $XHUB_API_KEY" \4 -H "Content-Type: application/xml" \5 --data-binary @rechnung.xml6 7# Response8{9 "valid": true,10 "format": "XRechnung 3.0.2",11 "schematronPassed": true,12 "warnings": [],13 "errors": []14}You can find the complete API documentation at /docs/api/validator.

 3. Creating and Sending E-Invoices